← Hyperleap

 For LLM-friendly readability (how ChatGPT and Perplexity chunk your content), use LLM Readability Score.

-This free tool is built by Hyperleap AI — the platform for AI customer service agents that resolve FAQs, capture leads, and route to your team across Website, WhatsApp, Instagram, and Facebook Messenger — 24/7, in 100+ languages.
+AI customer service agents that answer FAQs, capture leads, and book appointments across Website, WhatsApp, Instagram, and Facebook Messenger.